Auckland

+Toponymy

+The Māori-language name for Auckland is Tāmaki Makaurau, meaning "Tāmaki desired by many", in reference to the desirability of its natural resources and geography.
+There are various theories of the origin of the name "Tāmaki", which is also used to refer to an eastern suburb of Auckland.
+It is regarded by some to be the isthmus between the two harbours of the area, which is variously said to be named after a son of Maruiwi from Taranaki, a line of chiefs from the southern Taranaki, or a female leader of Ngāti Te Ata.
+Other versions of the name include Tāmakinui (great Tāmaki) or Tāmaki-herehere-ngā-waka (Tāmaki that binds many canoes).

+William Hobson named the area after George Eden, Earl of Auckland, British First Lord of the Admiralty.
+The Earldom of Auckland was named after West Auckland, a village in County Durham, Northern England.
+The name "Auckland" in West Auckland is thought to originate from the Cumbric word "Alclud", which was the Kingdom of Strathclyde's alternative name meaning "cliff on the Clyde".
+It is thought 'Clyde' may be the river Gaunless' old name.

+Auckland is popularly nicknamed the "City of Sails" or the "Queen City".

 History

 Early history

-The Auckland isthmus was settled by Māori circa 1350, and was valued for its rich and fertile land.
-Many pā (fortified villages) were created, mainly on the volcanic peaks.
-By the early 1700s, Te Waiohua, a confederation of tribes such as Ngā Oho, Ngā Riki and Ngā Iwi, became the main influential force on the Auckland isthmus, with major pā located at Maungakiekie / One Tree Hill, Māngere Mountain and Maungataketake.
-The confederation came to an end around 1741, when paramount chief Kiwi Tāmaki was killed in battle by Ngāti Whātua hapū Te Taoū chief Te Waha-akiaki.
-From the 1740s onwards, Ngāti Whātua Ōrākei became the major influential force on the Auckland isthmus.
+The Auckland isthmus was settled by Māori around 1350, and was valued for its rich and fertile land.
+Many pā (fortified villages) were built, mainly on the volcanic peaks.
+By the early 1700s, Te Waiohua, a confederation of tribes such as Ngā Oho, Ngā Riki and Ngā Iwi, was the main tribal group on the Auckland isthmus, with major pā at Maungakiekie / One Tree Hill, Māngere Mountain and Maungataketake.
+The confederation came to an end around 1741 when paramount chief Kiwi Tāmaki was killed in battle by Te Waha-akiaki, a chief of the Ngāti Whātua hapū Te Taoū.
+From the 1740s, Ngāti Whātua Ōrākei were the main tribe on the Auckland isthmus.
 The Māori population in the area is estimated to have been about 20,000 before the arrival of Europeans.
 The introduction of firearms at the end of the eighteenth century, which began in Northland, upset the balance of power and led to devastating intertribal warfare beginning in 1807, causing iwi who lacked the new weapons to seek refuge in areas less exposed to coastal raids.
 As a result, the region had relatively low numbers of Māori when settlement by European New Zealanders began.